investigator03/SecNetChat/README.md

 # SecNetChat
-drop it in bookmarks and hit 'Enter.'
+Go to his site.
+Drop the code in the bookmarks bar and hit 'Enter.'